The Real Cost of Cheap LASIK in NYC

 I explain why in The Safest Alternative to LASIK in 2025, where ASA is compared head-to-head with LASIK, PRK, and SMILE, ICL, and more.

-Isn’t LASIK (or ASA) Expensive?
+Isn’t ASA Expensive?

 As we show in this cost breakdown, the average New Yorker spends: